The site visitor's words are in bold.

 That most of Old

 with God (Who remains faithful on His end of the bargain and doesn't

 repent of His gifts) and so God made a new Covenant with the House of

-Israel and the House of Juda (Jeremias 31), thereby fulfilling the Old Covenant, and that
+Israel and the House of Juda (Jeremias 31), thereby fulfilling the Old

-the Passion of Jesus Christ that this New Covenant was consummated?
-(John
+through the Passion of Jesus Christ that this New Covenant was

-Way, the Truth, the Life and that no man cometh unto the
+the Way, the Truth, the Life and that no man cometh unto the

 That we are to

-Father, and of the Son, and of the Holy Ghost -- teaching them to observe all things
+Father, and of the Son, and of the Holy Ghost -- teaching them to

-works in love -- and that anyone may be broken off if they
+faith that works in love -- and that anyone may be broken off if they

 Christ, there is no Jew and no Greek?
 (Galatians 3:28)